 For Breathtaking Waterfalls

-North Cascades National Park is the least-visited park in the lower 48 and is often overshadowed by the more popular national parks in Washington, Mount Rainier, and Olympic National Park.
-But North Cascades has the most extensive glacial system in the lower 48, with over 300 glaciers decorating its mountains, and is just three hours from Seattle.
-The park offers the best backcountry adventures with its rugged mountainous terrain, milky green-blue lakes, and cascading waterfalls.
+North Cascades National Park, actually the least-visited park in the lower 48, has the most extensive glacial system in the lower 48, with over 300 glaciers decorating its mountains, and is just three hours from Seattle.
+It's often overshadowed by the more popular Mount Rainier and Olympic National Park nearby.
+But North Cascades offers some of the best backcountry adventures with its rugged mountainous terrain, milky green-blue lakes, and cascading waterfalls.
 You can visit Colonial Creek Falls, the state's tallest waterfall cascading 2,566 feet down Colonial Peak, within 13 distinct drops.
 Ladder Creek Falls and Gorge Creek Falls are also powerful waterfalls worth checking out, and the hiking trails to get there are much easier to trek.

-If your plans for traveling to Yellowstone are concrete, it might be frustrating not to be able to visit parts of the park because of the closures.
-Grand Teton National Park is an excellent addition to your itinerary to make up for the time you were going to spend in Yellowstone's closed areas, which still include the North Entrance Road from Gardiner, Montana, to Mammoth Springs and Northeast Entrance Road from Cooke City/Silver Gate, Montana, to Tower-Roosevelt.
-Grand Teton is only 30 minutes from Yellowstone's southern entrances, making it a convenient drive from the parts of the park that are still open.
+If you want to visit Yellowstone because you're working through all the national parks in the country, add Grand Teton National Park to your itinerary and spend more of your time in this less crowded park.
+Grand Teton is only 30 minutes from Yellowstone's southern entrances, making it a convenient drive to tack on.
 It's much smaller than Yellowstone and can be explored within a day or two.
 Keep in mind that this park gets pretty crowded in the summer.
 So, you can expect some traffic on the way to popular attractions such as the parking lot for Jenny Lake.

 Enjoy the outdoors?